nicochapon/mousse-locator/README.md

 # Mousse Locator - Cursor Position Tracker

-**Mousse Locator** is a simple and efficient application that allows users to track the current **X** and **Y** coordinates of their cursor in real time.
-It provides an intuitive way to monitor cursor movement on the screen, which can be particularly useful for developers, designers, and anyone needing precise cursor tracking.
+**Mousse Locator**Mousse Locator is a simple and efficient command-line application that allows users to track the X and Y coordinates of their cursor in real-time.
+It provides a straightforward way to monitor cursor movement via the terminal, which can be particularly useful for developers, testers, and anyone needing precise cursor tracking without the need for a graphical interface.
 ## Features:
 - Real-time display of **X** and **Y** coordinates of the cursor in the terminal.
 - Simple and efficient implementation with no graphical interface.